Implied Consent Notice in Atlanta

 In Georgia, police have the right to stop a driver observed breaking a traffic infraction like speeding.
 They also have the right to conduct a driving under the influence, or DUI, investigation if a driver is allegedly intoxicated during that traffic stop.
 After arresting the police must read the driver the Georgia Implied Consent Notice.

-As part of the DUI investigation, a police may ask the driver to submit to a breath, urine or blood test.
+As part of the DUI investigation, the police may ask the driver to submit to a breath, urine or blood test.
 This test is often required to help determine if a driver is under the influence of alcohol and/or drugs.

 Although the police may “ask” a driver to undergo one or more of these test, it is a request the driver can decline.

-How the Georgia Implied Consent Law Works
+How Georgia Implied Consent Law Works

 The reason why an Atlanta driver can decline the request to undergo DUI testing is because of the Georgia Implied Consent Law.
 The law requires every driver operating a motor vehicle in the state to submit to chemical testing of their urine, blood or breath to determine if drugs and/or alcohol is present.

 Any refusal of chemical testing may result in a license suspension for 30 days after an arrest for DUI is made.
 A license suspension is automatic after a DUI arrest.
 It is a separate punishment that has nothing to do with the criminal charge.
-Instead, it is an administrative suspension that occurs long before the criminal DUI chase is resolved.
+Instead, it is an administrative suspension that occurs long before the criminal DUI case is resolved.